vishalcloudyuga/dcos-docs/1.9/usage/tutorials/public-app.md

 menu_order: 10
 ---

+By default apps are launched on private agent nodes, but you can use these instructions to launch on public agent nodes.
 DC/OS agent nodes can be designated as [public](/docs/1.9/overview/concepts/#public) or [private](/docs/1.9/overview/concepts/#private) during [installation](/docs/1.9/administration/installing/).
 Public agent nodes provide public access to your DC/OS applications.
-By default apps are launched on private agent nodes.

-By default, the public nodes ports are closed and health checks are configured for [Marathon-LB](/docs/1.9/usage/service-discovery/marathon-lb/).
-The default AWS CloudFormation template has ports 80 and 443 configured by default for the Elastic Load Balancer.

 **Prerequisites:**